danilovabg/data_cleaning_project_sber/outliers_lib/README.md

 ## Method Implementation

 The methods are implemented as find_outliers_iqr() and find_outliers_z_score() functions.
 The functions are provided in the find_outliers.py file.
-Documentation provided for functions.
+Documentation is provided for functions.

 ## Usage example